Consensus, FLP and Paxos

 DIAGRAM

 But . . . no, wait, hold on now, we can’t do this.
 We’re making a decision before all the votes are in!
 Right now we have a tie vote and we picked red, but how do we know that last node is actually offline?
 What if it’s completely healthy, and just happens to be the last node to vote?
-What if it comes back later and votes blue?
+What if it comes back moments later and votes blue?

 DIAGRAM

-Well, this is kind of a disaster!
-We have violated Agreement once again.
+We changed our mind!
 At one point in time, we had a 3v3 split vote, and all nodes agreed on red, per the tiebreak rule.
 But then that last vote came in, and everybody changed their mind to blue.
-You can’t change your mind!
-Agreement is total; it requires all nodes to always agree on the same value.
+You can’t do that!
+What if somebody already saw that the outcome was red, and someone sees the new outcome is blue?
+That doesn’t sound like Agreement to me.

 Something Has Gone Very Wrong

-At this point I would like to invite you to join in the tradition by mulling it over yourself.
+I would like to invite you to join in the tradition by mulling it over yourself.
 What is wrong with the approaches we’ve tried so far?
 Can we fix them?
 If not, why not?

 Think about it!
 This page will still be here when you get back.